collective/collective.elections/README.rst

  - It allows a greater level of confidence among voters
  - It is easy to use

-matem.elections uses `GnuPG <http://www.gnupg.org/>`_ for all cryptographic functions.
-GnuPG is a complete and free implementation of the OpenPGP standard as defined by `RFC4880 <http://tools.ietf.org/html/rfc4880>`_.
-GnuPG allows to encrypt and sign data, features a versatile key management system as well as access modules for all kinds of public key directories.
+collective.elections uses `GnuPG <http://www.gnupg.org/>`_ for all
+cryptographic functions.
+GnuPG is a complete and free implementation of the OpenPGP standard as defined by `RFC4880
+<http://tools.ietf.org/html/rfc4880>`_.
+GnuPG allows to encrypt and sign data,
+features a versatile key management system as well as access modules for all kinds of public key directories.

 Overview of the original system
 ===============================